 7. Responses to Oral and Graphic Stimuli

 This component refers to how quickly a speaker can answer an oral question or respond to a query about a picture.
 It would also be related to the speaker asking questions about a picture.

 8. Volume of Voice

-This refers too to how loudly or softy a person speaks.
+This refers too to how loudly or soft a person speaks.

 9. Tone of Voice

-This is about the emotion speakers express in their speech to show, for example, anger, happiness, surprise, and pain.
+This is about the emotions speakers express in their speech to show, for example, anger, happiness, surprise, and pain.
 In English we would use words like "Darn," "Great," "Really?," and "Ouch."

 10. Kinesthetic Expressions

 This refers to body language when speaking.
-For example, is the speaker using eye contact, hand gestures, and facial expressions when conversing?
+For example, is the speaker using eye contact, hand gestures, and facial expressions when speaking?